Karooza/ArduboyTones/README.md

+# ARDUBOY4809 - ArduboyTones port

+This is a port of the SLIMBOY version of ArduboyTones intended to be used with ARDUBOY4809.

 # SLIMBOY - ArduboyTones port to Arduino Nano

 This is a port of the original ArduboyTones code to the simpler and cheaper